-I can send you a scanned copy of the sworn translation.
+I can send you a scanned / digital copy of the sworn translation (you can check the process here).
 Please bear in mind, however, that the recipient might only accept a hard copy.

 I understand that I cannot receive a quote without showing the document first.
 But what about confidentiality?

 In these cases, I will sign a unilateral confidentiality (non-disclosure / NDA) agreement requiring me to maintain the information contained in the document confidential.

 I have already completed the translation.
 Will you sign it and stamp it as a sworn translation?

 Unfortunately, I do not certify translations carried out by others.
 Sworn translations are signed, stamped and certified as performed by the sworn translator himself/herself.